mkeerthikini-rgb/SCT_ML_1/README.md

 # House Price Prediction

-This is a beginner Machine Learning project using Linear Regression to predict house prices based on square footage.
+This is a beginner Machine Learning project using Linear Regression to predict house prices based on square footage.!

-## Technologies Used
+## Technologies Used.
 - Python
 - Pandas
-- Scikit-learn
+- Scikit-learn..

 ## Project Goal
 To predict house prices using Linear Regression.# SCT_ML_1